 Accumulate small accomplishments.

 If you only have big goals or time-consuming tasks, achieving them may take a long time and you may lose motivation along the way.
-I believe that the experience of success gained by setting small goals to achieve and accomplishing them will help maintain motivation.
+I believe that success is gained by setting small goals and accomplishing them will help maintain motivation.
 Breaking down daily tasks into smaller tasks and clearing small goals will keep you motivated, and when you stumble, it will be easier to see where the bottleneck is.

 Image by Adobe Firefly